A necklace that will leave her speechless!

 "I Love You To The Moon And Back" is engraved around the pendant, encircling the genuine pieces of the Moon contained within!

-The pendant is made from solid sterling silver and measures approximately ⅞" in diameter and just over ⅛" deep, and the moon meteorites are encased under a scratch-resistant crystal face.
+The pendant is made from solid sterling silver and measures approximately ⅞" in diameter and just over ⅛" deep, and the moon meteorites (which may vary in color from the photos) are encased under a scratch-resistant crystal face.

 • Solid sterling silver pendant and chain